 Consumers may also contact the Consumer Financial Protection Bureau (CFPB).
 The CFPB takes consumer complaints, passes those complaints along to the creditor, and then works with the consumer and creditor to find a solution to the problem.
 You can submit an online complaint with the CFPB at www.consumerfinance.gov/complaint.

 How much leverage you get from the threat of a FDCPA lawsuit depends on the strength of your case.
-If you have strong facts proving a violation (multiple letters, records of multiple phone calls, testimony of coworkers who received phone calls, etc), you will have much more leverage in debt settlement negotiations.
-(To learn more about negotiating with debt collectors, see our Debt Settlement & Negotiating With Creditors area.)
+If you have strong facts proving a violation (multiple letters, records of multiple phone calls, testimony of coworkers who received phone calls, etc.), you will have much more leverage in debt settlement negotiations.
+(To learn more about negotiating with debt collectors, see Negotiating With Collectors on Unsecured Debts.)